Background to the Department for Education (DfE) Modern Foreign Language (MFL) Programme

 54 EOIs were received and evaluated by a panel and 18 schools were invited to interview.

 Nine Lead Schools were selected to lead the Hubs.
-Each Hub comprises 5 schools: 1 Lead School and 4 Hub Schools, which were selected by the Lead School.
+Each Hub comprised of 5 schools: 1 Lead School and 4 Hub Schools, which were selected by the Lead School.
 For information on the schools, see the Language Hub School Network web page.

 Centre of Excellence